sunfounder/pidog/gpt_examples/README.md

 - Select gpt model

-    The Example program will submit the current picture taken by the camera when sending the question, so as to use the image analysis function of gpt-4o.
-Of course, you can also choose gpt3.5-turbo or other models
+    The Example program will submit the current picture taken by the camera when sending the question, so as to use the image analysis function of `gpt-4o` or `gpt-4o-mini`.
+Of course, you can also choose `gpt3.5-turbo` or other models

 ----------------------------------------------------------------